Dr. Bichlien Nguyen

 Dr. Hoang Le

 "The CARE helps increase the research participation rate of Asian Americans and Pacific Islanders in health issues."

-Medical research is essential to find the most effective treatment or new ways to increase survival rates and improve the quality of life for people living with illnesses.
+Scientific research is essential in healthcare to find the most effective treatment or new ways to increase survival rates and improve the quality of life for people living with illnesses.
 Currently, there are two popular types of research, Clinical Trials and Community-Based Participatory Research (CBPR).

 1/ Clinical Trials: